Critical Selling Mistakes to Avoid in O’fallon

 - Trim tree branches that are near or touching the roof.

 With 80% of buyers begining their search online, curb appeal begins at the first click.
 Don’t under estimate the importance of preparing your home to sell, good pictures and a detailed description of your property.
 There are professionals called “Home Stagers” who are trained in assisting home sellers and Real Estate Agents in preparing homes to sell.
 In fact, statistically professionally staged homes sell 50% faster and for 6% more then homes not professionally staged.
+If you have a property homes for sale in Orlando area, being knowledgeable about the staging tips is essential to find a client immediately.

 2. Not making the interior appealing